jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Best-Practices/Configure-Self-Starting.md

-# Configure Self-Starting
+# Self-starting is enabled by configuration

-When the Availability Group is applied, instances within one Availability Group usually provide the same service.
-We suggest you configure the self-starting for the application in the instance and create private image based on this instance, which is also used for instance template creation to be associated to the Availability Group.
-Configuration method differs according to different operation system versions.
-Please make your choice according to your specific service requirement:
+When Availability Group is used, the instances in one Availability Group usually provides one service only.
+You are recommended to configure self-starting for the applications in an instance, make private images based on the instance, and use them to create instance templates for associating with Availability Group.
+There are different configuration methods for different operating system versions.
+Please choose them based on your business demand:

 [Centos 6](../../Virtual-Machines/Linux-Troubleshooting/Configure-boot-automatically/CentOS-5-and-CentOS-6-systems.md)